sign60intel/llvm-typescript/README.md

-# The LLVM Compiler Infrastructure
+# The LLVM Compiler Infrastructure (release 14.0.6) with TypeScript compiler (tslang)

 This directory and its sub-directories contain source code for LLVM, a toolkit for the construction of highly optimized compilers,